scorbit-io/scorbit_sdk/README.md

 # Introduction

 The Scorbit SDK enables seamless integration of third-party systems, machines, or platforms with the Scorbit ecosystem.
-It provides developers with the tools necessary to connect and interact with Scorbit-enabled devices and services.
+It provides game manufacturers with the tools necessary to connect and interact with Scorbit services.

 ## Features